Search

 Ashley Johnson

-Johnson added a wealth of knowledge and experience from her six seasons at the University of California Davis, where she served as the top assistant since the fall of 2015.
-While at Davis, Johnson was the offensive coordinator, draw specialist and goaltender coach, as well as the program’s recruiting coordinator.
+Before Colorado College, Johnson spent six seasons at the University of California-Davis, where she served as the top assistant since the fall of 2015.
+While at Davis, Johnson was the offensive coordinator, draw specialist and goaltender coach, as well as the program's recruiting coordinator.

 In 2021, she helped guide the Aggies to the Mountain Pacific Sports Federation championship as well as their third consecutive No. 1 seed for the MPSF Tournament.
 She helped lead UC Davis to a 12-4 record, the program's best since 2004, and coached the league's player of the year as well as seven first-team all-MPSF selections.

-Prior to her arrival in Davis, Johnson served two seasons as the first assistant at Marist College (2013-15) and three at Wagner College (2010-13), where she began her coaching career as a graduate assistant and was quickly promoted to first assistant.
+Prior to Davis, Johnson served two seasons as the assistant at Marist College (2013-15) and three at Wagner College (2010-13), where she began her coaching career as a graduate assistant and was quickly promoted to first assistant.

-The Arvada, Colo., native and 2006 Golden High School graduate played Division I lacrosse at Mount St. Mary’s University, where she was a team captain and earned first-team all-NEC accolades as an attacker in 2010 and a midfielder in 2008.
+She played DI lacrosse at Mount St. Mary's University, where she was named a first-team All-NEC selection as an attacker in 2010 and a midfielder in 2008.

 Johnson earned her bachelor’s degree in business marketing from St. Mary’s in 2010, and earned a master’s in business management from Wagner in 2012.